-There are no stylistic requirements for the composer to be published with American Composers Edition, other than he or she should be writing contemporary concert music at a professional level.
+There are no stylistic requirements for the music published with American Composers Edition.
+Composers writing contemporary concert music - chamber, orchestral, or choral, at a professional level are invited to apply.

 If you have further questions, please read the various information pages on this website or contact us: